 Applied's four reportable segments are: Silicon Systems Group, Applied Global Services, Display, and Energy and Environmental Solutions.
-As defined under the accounting literature, Applied's chief operating decision-maker are both the Chief Executive Officer and the President, who review operating results to make decisions about allocating resources and assessing performance for the entire Company.
-Segment information is presented based upon Applied's management organization structure as of January 27, 2013 and the distinctive nature of each segment.
+As defined in the accounting literature, Applied's chief operating decision-maker are its Chief Executive Officer and its President, who both review operating results to make decisions about allocating resources and assessing performance for the entire Company.
+Segment information is presented based upon Applied's management organization structure as of April 28, 2013 and the distinctive nature of each segment.
 Future changes to this internal financial structure may result in changes to Applied's reportable segments.